MansMeg/IntroML/README.md

 ## Course practicalities

 Online course discussions will be held through Slack.
-Send a message to Andreas or Måns to get access.
+See Studium for details on how to log in.

+### Zoom

+The course will most likely be taught partly through Zoom.
+Information and support for students can be found [here](https://mp.uu.se/c/perm/link?p=267521030).

 ## Teachers